stitchdata/docs/_saas-integrations/google-sheets/v1/google-sheets-v1.md

 requirements-list:
   - item: |
       **One header row** in your worksheets.
-If there are multiple headers, that are not in the first row, you run the risk of your worksheet data not being replicated correctly.
-Headers that are not in the first row may be counted as column data.
+If there are multiple headers that are not in the first row, your worksheet data may not be replicated correctly.
+Headers that aren't in the first row may be extracted as column data.

 setup-steps:
-  - title: "Obtain your Spreadsheet ID"
+  - title: "Obtain your spreadsheet ID"
     anchor: "obtain-spreadsheet-id"
     content: |
       1. Go to [{{ integration.display_name }}](http://sheets.google.com){:target="new"} and log into the Google account associated with the spreadsheet you are looking to integrate.